CheeseMuncher/Homework/MarsRover/Readme.md

 • For example, run this from the command line: `MarsRover "5 5" "1 2 N" "LMLMLMLMM"`.
 • The output will include notifications about rovers straying out of the defined plateau area.
 • To experiment with the other settings I have mentioned above, edit the `appSettings.json` file.
-• To run the "FourRoverFullReportScenario" from the unit tests, set the `RoverMovementType` to `Simultaneous`, compile and run `MarsRover "4 4" "1 2 E" "MMMLM" "5 2 N" "MLMLMRM" "2 0 N" "MMRM" "2 0 N" "RRM"` from the command line.
+• To run the "FourRoverFullReportScenario" from the unit tests, set the `RoverMovementType` to `Simultaneous`, compile and run `MarsRover "4 4" "1 2 E" "MMMLM" "5 2 N" "MLMLMRM" "2 0 N" "MMRM" "2 0 N" "RRM"` from the command line. (see below for a visual representation of this scenario)

 Other assumptions and comments:
 • We are using integer coordinates only for a small plateau.
 Otherwise, spherical polar coordinates would be more appropriate (and that would be challenging!)